pf981/advent-of-code-and-friends/advent-of-sql/README.md

 # Advent of SQL Solutions

-Solutions to [Advent of SQL](https://adventofsql.com/challenges/) using SQLite.
+Solutions to [Advent of SQL](https://adventofsql.com/challenges/) using R.

 ---